piyush1prasad/CSC510_Group29_Project3/docs/add.md

 # About MyDollarBot's /add Feature
 This feature enables the user to add a new expense to their expense tracker.
-Currently we have the following expense categories set by default:
+Currently we have the following expense categories set by default and Cancel option:

 - Food
 - Groceries